Bo Zhang (NIA)

 About:

-Dr. Zhang has expertise in using Chemical Transport Model (GEOS-Chem, GEOS) and Lagrangian Particle Dispersion Model (FLEXPART, HYSPLIT) to understand transport and chemistry of airborne trace gases and aerosols in the troposphere.
+Dr. Zhang has expertise in using Chemical Transport Model (GEOS-Chem), Chemistry-Climate Model (GEOSCCM), and Lagrangian Particle Dispersion Models (FLEXPART, HYSPLIT) to understand transport and chemistry of airborne trace gases and aerosols in the troposphere.
 His research interests include ozone chemistry, aerosol lifetime and wet scavenging, and their impact on climate.
-Particularly, he has studied ozone records at the remote central North Atlantic and used GEOS-Chem/FLEXPART to understand ozone production tendency, trace gas climatology, and aerosol sources during long-range transport.
-He also improved Rn-222 emission (a radionuclide tracers for land sources) to better characterize convective transport and improve parameterization of aerosol wet scavenging in GEOS-Chem and GEOS.
-He has provided modeling and analyses support for NASA EVS-2 NAAMES and EVS-3 ACTIVATE missions.
+Particularly, he has studied ozone records at the remote central North Atlantic and used GEOS-Chem/FLEXPART to understand ozone production tendency, trace gas distribution, and aerosol sources during long-range transport.
+He also used an improved emission inventory of Rn-222 (a radionuclide tracer for land sources) to better characterize convective transport and used Pb-210 (decay daughter of Rn-222) to constrain aerosol wet scavenging parameterizations in GEOS-Chem and GEOSCCM.
+He has provided modeling and analysis support for NASA EVS-2 NAAMES and EVS-3 ACTIVATE missions.

 Notable Awards: